 Other equipment includes a fifteen person steel pan set, a thirty piece samba set, a 30 piece djembe kit, four drum kits including one electronic kit, a class set of keyboards and guitars and assorted percussion.
 All is freely available for students to use for lessons and in students free time.

-We currently run a choir, soul band, steel pan ensemble, concert band, guitar ensemble, woodwind ensemble and keyboard club.
+We currently run a choir, soul band, steel pan ensemble, djembe drumming, guitar ensemble, woodwind ensemble, karaoke club and rock club.
 Our music calendar includes our winter and summer concerts, solo nights, KS4 and KS5 performances and annual whole school production.
-Recent productions include Grease, Bugsy Malone, Joseph and the Amazing Technicolour Dreamcoat, We Will Rock You and School of Rock.
-Recent external performances include the Regional Festival of Music for Youth in London for our concert band, choir and ukulele ensemble and the annual Colchester Schools Prom.
-Our Soul band have performed several times at the Music for Youth Rock, Pop and Urban festival in Birmingham and they perform annually at the Colchester Schools Rock Prom.
-In 2019 we took 45 students from the department to perform in three concerts in Paris including Disneyland Paris and we intend to do a European music tour every two years.
+Recent productions include Grease, Bugsy Malone, Joseph and the Amazing Technicolour Dreamcoat, We Will Rock You and School of Rock, Rock of Ages and Honk.
+We perform every year at the Colchester Schools Prom and Colchester Schools Rock Prom.
+In 2019 we took 45 students from the department to perform in three concerts in Paris including Disneyland Paris and we look forward to touring again soon.
 Students have the opportunity to get involved with the technical side of shows and concerts and to run their own ensembles.
 Students can also sit additional qualifications such as individual instrument, singing and theory grades with Trinity, ABRSM, Trinity and Guildhall, and Rockschool as well as supporting sixth form students with the Extended Qualification Project.

 Useful Subject Links